Anne Nguyen: Dancer, choreographer, writer and theatre director

 Trailer of Anne Nguyen (B-girl Anne) in battle

 With Goku’s Trial in 2020, Anne Nguyen signed her first theater-dance piece.
-Performed inside classrooms, the piece stars B-Boy Goku, a dance fanatic who’s summoned before justice for having done a dance step protected by intellectual property law.
-In 2021, she creates Hip-Hop Nakupenda, a danced conference.
-In 2022, she explores the relationships between breakdance, sport and art with quartet Heracles on his head, which proposes a metareferential look at the issues raised by entry of breakdance as an official discipline of the international sporting scene.
+Performed inside classrooms, the piece stars a B-Boy who’s summoned before justice for having done a dance step protected by intellectual property law.
+In 2021, she creates Hip-Hop Nakupenda, a biographic solo for Congolese dancer and choreographer Yves Mwamba, in which he tells, sings, and dances his story, a story intricately bound up with that of hip-hop dance in Africa and of his native country.

-Most of Anne Nguyen’s choreographies are set to original music scores that she co-creates in close collaboration with the musician-composers.
-She has also collaborated with Orchestre Régional de Normandie on bal.exe.
 Anne Nguyen is regularly called upon for her expertise in hip-hop dance.
 From 2012 to 2018, she has been teaching an artistic workshop on hip-hop dance at Sciences Po Paris University.
-Convinced that dance is a positive good for society, in 2016 she creates Dance of the city warriors, a path of interactive installations offering the audience a chance to become immersed, digitally and physically, in the world of hip-hop dance, as well as SKILLZ, a free-access online video game on hip-hop dance gesture recognition, in 2021.
+Convinced that dance is a positive good for society, in 2016 she creates Dance of the city warriors, a path of interactive installations offering the audience a chance to become immersed, digitally and physically, in the world of hip-hop dance, as well as in 2021 SKILLZ, a fun, free-access online video game designed to educate the public about the diversity of hip-hop dances.
+Her short film Épicentre won the Performance Award at Urban Films Festival 2022 and the 3rd place Audience Award at TANZAHOI International Dance Film Festival 2022.